DanaY326/pdf-highlight-oa-fork/README.md

 - Page navigation (next, previous, jump to specific page)
 - Zoom in/out functionality
 - Document information display (total pages, current page)
+- Indexing of text, including with OCR, and all images
-- Keyword search across the entire PDF
+- Vector search across multiple PDFs
 - Text highlighting for search matches
 - Sidebar for search results and navigation
 - Responsive design for various screen sizes
-- Persistent storage of highlights using SQLite or Supabase
+- Persistent storage of highlights using SQLite

 ## Technologies Used